ChrisAdkin8/terraform-data-env/README.md

 ```
 worth noting the raw data is also available in the local resource which parses the file, but that is a much more complex structure to operate over.

+An simple Sentinel policy set for enforcing the use of specific module versions can be found [here](https://github.com/ChrisAdkin8/terraform-sentinel-enforce-module-version).

 ## Authors

 Currently maintained by [these contributors](../../graphs/contributors).